strapi/documentation/docs/developer-docs/latest/plugins/email.md

 # Email

 The Email plugin enables applications to send email from a server or [external providers](/developer-docs/latest/development/using-providers.md).
 Successful use of the plugin requires the plugin configuration in a `plugins.js` file and an event that triggers an email, such as a custom controller for external requests or a lifecycle hook for requests inside the admin panel.
 Data from the Content Manager can also be populated into email templates using `sendTemplatedEmail` to streamline programatic emails.
-The documentation below provides examples for how to configure the email plugin and examples of controllers, routes, and lifecycle hooks to implement programmatic email.
+The documentation provides examples for how to configure the email plugin and examples of controllers and lifecycle hooks to implement programmatic email.

 [`Sendmail`](https://www.npmjs.com/package/sendmail) is the default email provider in the Strapi email plugin.
-It provides functionality for the local development environment but is not production-ready, another provider is likely preferable.
+It provides functionality for the local development environment but is not production-ready in the provided configuration.
+Another provider is likely preferable.
 The [provider documentation](/developer-docs/latest/development/using-providers.md) has instructions for changing providers or creating a new email provider.

+The email templates located in the Users and Permissions plugin are documented with

+Programatic emails are triggered by user actions such as clicking on a forgot password link.

 ## Send an email with backend customization